Local-global questions for divisibility in commutative algebraic groups: Counterexamples

-The first paper dedicated exclusively to the local-global divisibility of points of elliptic curves is \cite{DZ2}.
-As stated above, in that article the authors construct an explicit counterexamples to the local-global divisibility by $4$ in some elliptic curves over $\QQ$.
-They use equation \eqref{eq1} and the method explained in Subsection \ref{counter1}.
+The first paper dedicated exclusively to the counterexamples to the local-global divisibility of points of elliptic curves is \cite{DZ2}.
+The authors produced explicit counterexamples to the local-global divisibility by $4$ in some elliptic curves over $\QQ$.
+They use equation \eqref{eq1} and the method explained above.
 One of the counterexamples is given by the curve $y^2=(x+15)(x-5)(x-10)$, with its rational point $P=(1561/12^2,19459/12^3)$, that is locally divisible by $4$ in $\QQ_p$, for all $p\neq 2$, but it is not divisible by $4$ in $\QQ$ and in $\QQ_2$.
+This is one of the cases when $H^1_{\loc}(G,\E[4])$ and $\Sha(k,\E[4])$ are different, since the point $P$ comes out from a notrivial class $\{Z_{\sigma}\}_{\sigma\in G}$ in $ H^1_{\loc}(G,\E[4])$, which does not belong to $\Sha(k,\E[4])$, being $P$ not divisible by $4$ in $\QQ_2$.
+In \cite{DZ2} the authors also show that the point $P=(5086347841/1848^2,-35496193060511/1848^3)$ of the curve $y^2=(x+2795)(x-1365)(x-1430)$ is locally divisible by 4 in all $\QQ_p$, but it is not globally divisible by $4$ in $\QQ$.
 Similar counterexamples appear in \cite{Pal} and in \cite{Cre2}.
-In \cite{DZ2} the authors also show an example in which the local divisibility by $4$ holds in all $\QQ_p$ and the global divisibility fails, i. e. the curve $y^2=(x+2795)(x-1365)(x-1430)$ and the point $P=(5086347841/1848^2,-35496193060511/1848^3)$.
-In \cite{Pal3}, by applying Theorem \ref{9} it is showed that the cited counterexamples to the divisibility by $4$ can be raised to counterexamples to the local-global divisibility by $2^l$, for all $l\geq 2$.
-In particular, the point $2^{l-2}P$ gives a counterexample to the divisibility by $2^l$.
+As mentioned above, in \cite{Pal3} it was shown that the first cited counterexample to the divisibility by $4$, given by $P=(1561/12^2,19459/12^3)$ in $y^2=(x+15)(x-5)(x-10)$, can be raised to counterexamples to the local-global divisibility by $2^l$, for all $l\geq 2$.
+In particular, the point $2^{l-2}P$ gives a counterexample to the local-global divisibility by $2^l$.
+Even when the question about the local-global divisibility is restricted only to the torsion points of an elliptic curve, for $p=2$ there are still counterexamples, as shown by Gillibert and Ranieri in \cite{GG}.